|Gal Gadot may play Cleopatra.

 What modern woman gets that kind of quality press?
 Few, really, if any.
 Therefore, submitted for your approval...

-Cleopatra had skills, she knew how to use them and she did to whatever end she needed.
+Cleopatra had skills, she knew how to use them and she did so to whatever end she needed.
 Remember, at the age of 21 she had herself smuggled into Caesar's bedchamber for a meeting.
 This was a strategic encounter to, ahem, position herself in order meet her overall objectives.
 Nevertheless, our little Cleo became the 52-year old Caesar’s mistress, and nine months after their first meeting, in 47 BC, Cleopatra gave birth to their son.

 Cleopatra was smart and ambitious, appealing and sultry, but in no way a tease.
 She delivered on her brand promise.

-Unlike most women—modern or ancient—Cleopatra saw no challenge in making her brand attributes into strengths within the culture and lore of Egypt.
+Unlike most influencers—modern or ancient—Cleopatra saw no challenge in making her brand attributes into strengths within the culture and lore of Egypt.
 In fact, she was brilliant.
 The Ptolemies had long resisted speaking or writing in the Egyptian language.
 But not Cleopatra, she embraced the culture to the point of actually representing herself as the reincarnation of the Egyptian goddess, Isis.

 This was a powerful brand identity for her subjects.
 Isis was worshiped as the ideal mother and wife, and she was the goddess of nature and magic.
-And that is itself one of the keys to a successful brand – embedding culture into the brand
+And that is itself one of the keys to a successful brand—embedding culture into the brand

 Moreover, the real power of Isis is in the meaning of the name—"Throne."
 In depictions of Isis, her headdress is a throne.
 By association with Isis, Cleopatra made herself the personification of the throne.
 Thus Cleopatra would be a firm representation of a pharaoh's power.